 Start a career in Games User Research

 Get my free ebook of career tips from researchers at top game studios such as EA, Blizzard, PlayStation, Ubisoft, Activision and more.
-And new for 2023 – the secrets of hiring managers.
+And a new bonus book – the secrets of hiring managers.

 Plus receive a monthly email with free games user research lessons and curated Games UX and UR jobs.